 In a mixing bowl squeeze the coconut cream out of its sachet and pour over the boiling water to soften (you may need a little more water but work in very small amounts).
 Once the coconut cream is soft, add the vanilla, almond butter and maple syrup and mix until combined.
 Then add your beetroot powder.
 This really is just for colour, if you add a little less it will be a light pink, a little more, a darker pink so you decide

 Once the cake is cool to touch, you can start icing!
-I think edible flowers decorating this cake would absolutely gorgeous or some little Easter decorations.
-I didn’t have any to hand so if you do make this cake for Easter please send me some pics or tag me on @careyyoga!
+I think edible flowers decorating this cake would absolutely gorgeous.
+Tag me @careyyoga if you give it a try!